w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

   coretime on secondary marketplaces.
 - With elastic scaling (not supported yet) projects can scale seamlessly and without being limited to previously allocated resources.
 Elastic scaling is the process of getting multiple cores for one task.
-This allows parachains to include more blocks per unit time (Relay Chain-side), and produce more blocks per unit time (async backing on the parachain side).
+This allows parachains to include more blocks per unit time (relay chain-side), and produce more blocks per unit time (async backing on the parachain side).
 With elastic scaling, add on-demand coretime to increase your bandwidth seamlessly.
 - Bulk coretime enables strategic resource planning: secure bulk coretime at a fixed price to